 You get what you give in relationships.
-Therefore, if you share things and act as an open book, communicate your feelings openly and freely to your partner, and you tend to address issues, rather than sweep them under the rug, and you’re honest to a fault, then you’re likely going to get the same type of treatment back from your partner.
+Therefore, if you share things and act like an open book, communicate your feelings openly and freely to your partner, and you tend to address issues, rather than sweep them under the rug, and you’re honest to a fault, then you’re likely going to get the same type of treatment back from your partner.
 Honesty is everything.
 So if you’re honest, and you don’t keep your partner in the dark, you’ll likely get the same treatment back, or at least you should.

 Many times we fail to disclose certain things to people.
 We do so for different reasons, but they’re usually all routed from fear of something.
 Sometimes we’re afraid of a person’s reaction or that they might be disappointed in us, or even that they might judge us for what we share with them.
 This is another reason why it’s so important not to be judgemental, and especially when your partner is open with you and shares things like an open book.
 As well, this is also why you should never jump down your partner’s throat or get angry with them when they tell you things.

 More than anything, people tend to shy away from being brutally honest and open book with their partner when they’re ashamed or afraid of how it might make their partner feel.
 And although this is an act of love, kindness, and of wanting to protect your partner’s feelings, it’s still not the best method if you want to have a truly happy and healthy relationship.
 You see, truly and genuinely happy relationships involve being brutally honest.
 This doesn’t mean that you have to share every little detail about your past.
 But more so, it means that you should have an honest approach, and not keep your partner in the dark about important matters and things that they might want to know.